 Advanced Placement (AP) is a nationally recognized college curriculum that offers our students the opportunity to do college work while still in high school.
 All AP designated courses are certified by College Board’s yearly audit process as college level instruction.
 Students follow a prescribed rigorous curriculum, including summer reading assignments, to prepare them to make a qualifying grade of 3 or above on the AP exam given in May.

 Over the past decade, the Bishop McGuinness AP program has had significant growth, as equity and access has increased.
 In 2010, it offered nine AP courses, with 31.3 percent of seniors having taken at least one AP exam.
-In 2020, Bishop McGuinness offered 22 AP courses – including AP Art History, Microeconomics, Computer Science A, French, Latin and Physics C. Sixty-five percent of recent graduates took at least one AP exam during their four years – the national average is 38.9 percent – earning more than 1,200 collective hours of college credit.
+In 2020-21, Bishop McGuinness offered 22 AP courses – including AP Art History, Microeconomics, Computer Science A, French, Latin and Physics C. Sixty-four percent of recent graduates took at least one AP exam during their four years – the national average is 39 percent – earning more than 1,200 collective hours of college credit.

 Please feel free to contact Mrs. Jennifer Collins-Worthington, AP student coordinator, if you have any other questions!